Rhyming Patterns

 Before we dive into different rhyme schemes, we should define the term “stanza”.
 A stanza is a group of lines within a verse of a poem.
 It can be a two-line stanza (couplet), a three-line stanza(triplet), a four-line stanza (quatrain), or a ten-line stanza - there’s no limit!

-It’s also important to note that, in rhyming pattern names, we use letters to denote the words at the end of a line rhyming.
+It’s also important to note that, in rhyme scheme names, we use letters to denote the words at the end of a line rhyming.

 The ABAB rhyme scheme is a common rhyme scheme that demonstrates alternate rhymes.
 This means that the first line rhymes with the third line, while the second line rhymes with the fourth line.